-- Boppy – Do you really need a Boppy?
+- Boppy - Do you really need a Boppy?
 Yes.
-Yes you do.
+Yes, you do.
 And get extra covers because there will always be one in the wash.
-(I love this one from Pottery Barn!)
-I was hesitant to get one, because I hate things that don’t have a place, but the Boppy has been my best friend when it comes to breastfeeding.
-We also like to prop baby up on it on the bed when we’re watching Netflix together at night.
+(I love this one I ordered off Etsy!)
+I was hesitant to get one because I hate things that don't have a place, but the Boppy has been my best friend when it comes to breastfeeding.
+We also like to prop baby upon it on the bed when we're watching Netflix together at night.
 Just get one.

-- Solly Wrap– Again, baby hates being put down.
+- Solly Wrap- Baby HATES being put down.
 But I have to get something done during the day besides cradle my baby in my arms (as much as I would love to do only that).
-She loves hanging out in the super soft Solly wrap close to my chest, and my hands are free to work or make myself something to eat.
+Enter baby wearing.
+She loves hanging out in the super-soft Solly wrap close to my chest, and my hands are free to work or make myself something to eat.